Universal initial state preparation for first quantized quantum simulations

-Figure~\ref{fig:res_est} summarizes non-Clifford resource estimates for a concrete realization of Algorithm~\ref{alg:universal_prep}.
-We consider preparing an equal superposition of $L$ number-basis configurations and block-encode $B^{\lambda,\sigma}$ following the construction of Ref.~\cite{Baker2024}.
-The PREP stage is implemented with clean-ancilla QROAM~\cite{Berry2019qubitizationof}.
-We benchmark two strategies for block encoding, RUS and OAA.
-The inverse quantum Schur transform $U_{\mathrm{Schur}}^{-1}$ is realized using BCH approach~\cite{bacon2005quantumschurtransformi}.
+Figure~\ref{fig:res_est} summarizes non-Clifford resource estimates for concrete realizations of Algorithm~\ref{alg:universal_prep}.
+We consider preparing an equal superposition of $L$ number-basis configurations using the deterministic write--erase procedure, with the amplitude and label tables loaded via clean-ancilla QROAM~\cite{Berry2019qubitizationof}, and benchmark the two realizations of the inverse quantum Schur transform $U_{\mathrm{Schur}}^{-1}$: the BCH construction~\cite{bacon2005quantumschurtransformi} and the corrected KB construction~\cite{Krovi2019,burchardt2025highdimensionalquantumschurtransforms}.
 A detailed account of the resource estimations is provided in the Supplemental Material.

-Panels~\ref{fig:res_est}(a), \ref{fig:res_est}(b), and \ref{fig:res_est}(d) show that the overall Toffoli–equivalent (TE) counts (see Fig. \ref{fig:res_est} caption) are within one order of magnitude of, and often comparable to, those reported for full QPE–based ground–state preparation in first quantization~\cite{Georges2025}.
-This indicates that our procedure is practical within state–of–the–art simulation pipelines.
-Panel~\ref{fig:res_est}(c) isolates the cost of $U_{\mathrm{Schur}}^{-1}$ and shows that, for moderate and practically relevant $L$, this stage dominates the TE budget.
-Identifying this bottleneck suggests a clear path to improvement: adopting asymptotically superior implementations of the inverse quantum Schur transform, such as the construction of Refs.~\cite{Krovi2019, burchardt2025highdimensionalquantumschurtransforms}, which are expected to reduce the TE cost substantially.